-The guidelines adopted by us are maintained and developed by the Institute of Gas Engineers and Managers (IGEM), which is a recognised authority on technical standards relating to the natural gas industry45.
-These are available from the IGEM website at:.
+The guidelines adopted by us are maintained and developed by the Institute of Gas Engineers and Managers (IGEM), and are available on their website60.
+IGEM is a recognised authority on technical standards relating to the natural gas industry.

-9.7.2 IGEM/TD/1 Steel pipelines for high pressure gas transmission
+9.7.1.1 IGEM/TD/1 Steel pipelines for high pressure gas transmission